brookluers/ivbss/README.md

 Files are joined using an implementation of [left joins for Dstreams](https://github.com/brookluers/dstream/blob/master/dstream/leftjoin.go).

 # Todo
-- [] Reduce memory usage of fits using all drivers.
+- [ ] Reduce memory usage of fits using all drivers.
 Possible culprits: `dstream.Regroup`; `LeftJoin` uses `AddCol` which copies entire column into float slice.
-- [] Finish adding PC projections to Dstream pacakge
+- [ ] Finish adding PC projections to Dstream pacakge
-- [] `RoadtypeEvents.txt` contains start/end timestamps for windows when the road type changes.
+- [ ] `RoadtypeEvents.txt` contains start/end timestamps for windows when the road type changes.
 Road types are coded as 0 (unknown), 1 (freeway), 3 (major surface), 4 (minor surface), 5 (local), 6 (ramps).
 Need to confirm this coding.
 These are my guesses based on frequency tables in published Ivbss documents.
+- [ ] Compute DOC directions on each driver separately.
+Compare spectra across drivers